English

 Component 2

 From Dickens’ descriptions of living conditions in Victorian England, James Agee’s stories of tenant farmers during the Depression, to Ursula LeGuin’s speculative fiction focused on labor exploitation, questions of social class have long been a focus of novelists’, poets’ and essayists’ work.
 Parallel to the ways that writers affect and engage social class, critical readers can engage with the concepts of social class as they read.
 Concerned with the social divisions of privilege, wealth, power and status, class, like race and gender, is a social construction that is imposed on, and performed by, all of us as a way of stratifying and defining who we are.
 Though the restraints of social class readily subject us to the power of others, these restraints may also, when well understood, provide a springboard for advocacy and direct social action.
 This course provides an introduction to these concepts and exposes students to key texts in literature, film and other media as a way of fostering critical engagement and developing richer social responsibility through textual interpretation.
-Students are required to register for the course through Syracuse University (SUPA).
+Students are required to register for the college portion of the course through Syracuse University (SUPA).
+Students who do not register and pay by the college deadline will be dropped from the class at both the high school and college level.
+Teachers will assist in the registration process at the beginning of the year.
 Teachers will assist in the registration process at the beginning of the year.
 Information on financial assistance can be found here.

 Grade 12